elisa-tech/BASIL/docs/source/how_to_run_it.rst

 Podman Containers
 -----------------

-`run_demo.sh` is an example script that can be used to deploy a BASIL instance.
+`run_demo.sh` is a script that can be used to deploy a BASIL instance.
 It comes with a default configuration but relevant parameters can be changed using different arguments.
 To see all the possible parameters that can be changed, run the following command: